The Stunning LIV Golf And PGA Tour Merger: Reactions From Golfers And Everything Else We Know

 View this post on Instagram

-The PIF of Saudi Arabia will look after investments exclusively alongside the PGA Tour, LIF Golf and DP World Tour.
+The PIF of Saudi Arabia will get the final say on investments, athough it will still work alongside the PGA Tour, LIF Golf and DP World Tour.
 The PGA Tour will majorly look after appointments of the Board while also holding a majority voting interest in the new company.

 LIV Golf-PGA Tour: How are the world’s top players reacting to it?